pcmillerAcme/docs/source/Formats.rst

 Input
 -----

 Images can be uploaded to ACME's api to be integrated in each custom animation.
 We recommend only uploading the most commonly supported formats, such as jpeg, tif, and png.
+Our pipeline can support a much broader set of file formats:

+    'bmp',
+    'deepexr',
+    'dib',
+    'eps',
+    'exr',
+    'gif',
+    'icns',
+    'ico',
+    'im',
+    'jpeg',
+    'jpg',
+    'msp',
+    'paml',
+    'pcx',
+    'pdf',
+    'ppm',
+    'png',
+    'sgi'
+    'spider'
+    'svg'
+    'tga',
+    'tif',
+    'webp',
+    'xbm',
+    'xvThumbnails'

-Our pipeline can support a much broader file formats including jpeg, exr, deepexr, tif, bmp, dib, eps, gif, icns, ico, im, msp, pcx, ppm sgi, spider, tga, webp, xbm, paml, pdf, xvThumbnails.
-However, within each of these formats many different options from an ocean of different applications can create versions of image files that we cannot support.
-If this occurs, please take the time to convert your image files to industry standard files that can be displayed on a web browser before uploading them to our service to be animated.
+However, within each of these formats, many different options form an ocean of different option sets which we cannot support.
+If this occurs, please take the time to convert your image files to a more common industry standard file - say one that can be displayed on a web browser - before uploading them to our service to be animated.
 |br|  |br|
 A note on gifs: We have found on occasion some customers upload animated gifs into our pipeline.
 This is not currently supported - only the first frame of the gif will be integrated.
 This is an option for customers willing to pay for custom animation creation.
 Contact sales@acme.codes if interested in this kind of hybrid animation.